 Other Ways to Find Distressed Properties

-Although Reonomy is a quick option, it’s not the only option.
-Listings platforms can also be used to discover distressed commercial properties that might be of interest to you.
+Although Reonomy is a quick and seamless option, it’s not the only option for identifying distressed commercial properties.

 REO and Banked-Owned Listings Platforms

-One of the largest commercial real estate listings platforms, Loopnet provides an easy way to find distressed properties, specifically REO and bank-owned assets.
-Loopnet allows you to search specifically for bank-owned property in different states and locations across America and Canada.
+One of the largest commercial real estate listings platforms, LoopNet provides an easy way to find distressed properties, specifically REO and bank-owned assets.

-Bank Foreclosures Sale is another listings platform that specializes in both residential and commercial distressed properties.
-Similar to Loopnet, you can search explicitly for banked-owned assets “30%-60% below market value.”
+Bank Foreclosures Sale is another listings platform specializing in both residential and commercial distressed properties.

 Individual Banking Sites

 For example, Southeast Bank Properties has an entire listings page dedicated to commercial properties for sale.